-14. From the view at Bull Hill’s summit, it’s .6 miles downhill through some switchbacks to get to the next trail junction, when the White Trail ends in a triple-blaze of glory.
+14. From the view at Bull Hill’s summit, it’s .6 miles downhill through some switchbacks to get to the next trail junction, when the Green (Nelsonville) Trail joins from the right.
 Took me just under twenty minutes to get there, treading carefully over some thin ice.

-Turn left here to hop on the Blue Trail.
+Turn left/straight here to stay on the White Trail.

 16. It’s about one mile to the Cornish Estate ruins from here (took me just under 30 minutes).
-After ten minutes or so, the Blue Trail takes a sharp left turn marked with double blazes.
-Otherwise, not much to note besides beautiful woods and streams – just keep rocking and rolling, following the blue blazes.
+After ten minutes or so, the White Trail takes a sharp left turn marked with double blazes.
+Otherwise, not much to note besides beautiful woods and streams – just keep rocking and rolling, following the white blazes.

-17. You’ll know you’ve reached the Cornish Estate ruins when you arrive at a stream crossing where the Red Trail begins, heading downstream to your left (but don’t turn left here just yet).
+17. You’ll know you’ve reached the Cornish Estate ruins when you arrive at a stream crossing where the White Trail ends, and the Blue Trail heads downstream to your left (but don’t turn left here just yet).

 Hop across that bridge (or what’s left of it) and check things out!

 **UPDATE November 2023** Time hasn’t been especially kind to this bridge, but it’s still there!
 Kind of!

 18. Interesting place, right?
 Carefully poke about – I strongly recommend that you do NOT enter any of the buildings, especially not the ones with ceilings or roofs still somewhat intact.
 This area was apparently part of an elaborate cattle barn operation, where Mr. Cornish kept some fancy cows.

 These facilities must have been awesome in their day.
 As any homeowner can attest, though, this is what happens when you stop maintaining a house for, like, six months.